-This summer, I conducted a brief survey of the membership, and I received good feedback on the Cable Release, including constructive ideas on how to improve it further.
-One of the things that people asked for was more equipment reviews.
+The newsletter can only be as good as the articles and information submitted by the Club members.
+In a survey last year, one of the things that people asked for was more equipment reviews.
 I do not have much of a budget for the CR - \$0, to be precise - so I am asking members if they can offer short reviews of their own equipment.
 This could be a new lens bought for a summer vacation or a golden-oldie that has proved its value over the years.